domRiddle/ASF/FAQ.md

 ***

-**Q:** Is it safe?
+### Is it safe?

-**A:** If you ask if ASF is safe as a software, which means that it won't cause any damage to your computer, won't steal your private data, install viruses or any other stuff like that - it is safe.
+If you ask if ASF is safe as a software, which means that it won't cause any damage to your computer, won't steal your private data, install viruses or any other stuff like that - it is safe.
 Code is open-source, and distributed binaries are always compiled from publicly available sources.
 If you for whatever reason don't trust them, you can always compile and use ASF from source, including all libraries that ASF is using (such as SteamKit2), which are open-source too.
 In the end however, it's always a matter of trust to the developer(s) of your application, so you should decide yourself if you consider ASF safe or not, potentially supporting your decision with technical arguments.
 Do not blindly believe something only because I said so - check yourself, as that's the only way to make sure.

 ***

-**Q:** Can I get banned for this?
+### Can I get banned for this?

-**A:** In order to answer that question, we should take a closer look at **[Steam ToS](http://store.steampowered.com/subscriber_agreement)**.
+In order to answer that question, we should take a closer look at **[Steam ToS](http://store.steampowered.com/subscriber_agreement)**.
 Steam doesn't prohibit using of multiple accounts, in fact, **[it allows it](https://support.steampowered.com/kb_article.php?ref=8625-WRAH-9030#share)** implying that you can use same mobile authenticator on more than one account.
 What it however doesn't allow is sharing accounts with other people, but we're not doing that here.

 The only real point that considers ASF is the following:
 > You may not use Cheats, automation software (bots), mods, hacks, or any other unauthorized third-party software, to modify or automate any Subscription Marketplace process.